abychen01/TMDB/README.markdown

    git clone https://github.com/your-username/tmdb-data-engineering.git
    ```
 2. **Replace the TMDB API Key**: Update the `headers` variable in the notebooks with your API key.
-3. **Deploy Notebooks**: Upload the notebooks to your Azure Synapse workspace.
+3. **Deploy Notebooks**: Upload the notebooks to your Fabric workspace.
 4. **Configure Lakehouses**:
    - `Bronze_LH`: For raw data.
    - `Silver_LH`: For transformed data.
    - `Gold_LH`: For aggregated data.
-5. **Set Up Pipelines**: Configure pipelines in Azure Data Factory using the provided screenshots.
+5. **Set Up Pipelines**: Configure pipelines in Fabric Data Pipeline using the provided screenshots.
 6. **Run Historic ETL**: Execute the historic pipeline to populate the initial dataset.
 7. **Schedule Daily ETL**: Schedule the daily pipeline to run daily.